-The following half-day courses are being offered at Grey to Green on June 2nd.
+The following half-day courses are being offered at Grey to Green on June 1st.
 Note that these courses are not included with a Delegate Pass.
-Tuition for all courses is $175 for delegates, and $199 for non-delegates, plust HST.
+Tuition for all courses is $199 for GRHC members, and $249 for non-members, plust HST.

 - Introduction to Rooftop Urban Agriculture | 8:30 am - 12:00 pm

 - Green Infrastructure: Policies, Performance and Projects | 8:30 am - 12:00 pm

 - Green Walls 101: Systems Overview and Design | 1:00 pm - 5:00 pm